 Martin Barakov

-For Barakov, a political science PhD candidate with a master鈥檚 degree from 91亚色, the funding will help enhance his dissertation via archival research and interviews with local residents.
+For Barakov, a political science PhD candidate with a master’s degree from 91ɫ, the funding will help enhance his dissertation via archival research and interviews with local residents.
 His thesis compares urban outcomes across 35 years of state socialism and 35 years of capitalism in the cities of Berlin, Germany and Sofia, Bulgaria.
 He will be hosted at Humboldt University in Berlin, working in coordination with the Georg Simmel Center for Metropolitan Studies.
 Following his time in Germany, he will do similar research in Sofia.

 Massimiliano Muci